allanhechen/distributed-notification-system/docs/observability/logging.md

 2. `production` mode:

     - Outputs to "./logs" from the working directory of the service
-    - Logs has the identification fields
+    - Logs have the identification fields
     - Logs are persistent
     - Logs stored in JSON format